 A non-refundable deposit of USD $500 is due when you register to reserve your spot.
 Full payment for the safari is due 4-months prior to the departure date.

 You should bring some US dollars to cover local needs, including tips for our drivers and boat guides.
 All workshop expenses are paid for in advance through your tour fee, so there are no major local expenses.
 The resorts accept credit cards for drinks and souvenirs.
 You are better bringing USD $ than relying on a Kenyan ATM for shilling withdrawals.

 Tickets from major international centers to Nairobi can be amazingly economical in May and November.
-From major US hubs, ticket prices over the pre-Covid have typically been around USD $850 at this time of year.
+From major US hubs, autumn ticket prices over the last three years have typically been around USD $850.
 From Europe, flight costs are as low as 500 euros (USD $575).
 Personally I like to break the flight from North America into two stages, with an overnight in Amsterdam on the way to and from Nairobi.

 Wildlife encounters and traffic/boat accidents can be a risk.
 To minimize the chance of dangerous animal encounters, the lodges and transportation companies operate under strict rules within the parks.
 All compounds are surrounded by electric fences on the perimeters and we are not allowed to get out of vehicles in areas where there are large predators.
 We use very experienced Land Cruiser and boat operators to minimize risks of accidents.
 However, accidents can happen so you will be required to sign a waiver prior to the tour and to have travel insurance in place.

 You need to make your own judgement about how much risk you are willing to take while traveling: you should check with your home government for specific advice about Kenya.
 Canadians and Americans can now register with their embassies automatically when filling out the Kenyan e-Visa application.